Maison Dieu, Dover

 The Hospital of St Mary, Domus Dei, or Maison Dieu (Latin/Norman French – house of God), is a medieval building in Dover, England which forms the oldest part of Dover Town Hall.
-The Town Hall and remains of mediaeval Maison Dieu were Grade I listed in 1973.
+The Town Hall and remains of mediaeval Maison Dieu were Grade II* listed in 1973; they were upgraded to a Grade I listing in 2017.

 History

-Foundation in XIIIth century
+Foundation in 13th century

 Mason Dieu was founded in 1203 by Hubert de Burgh, the Constable of Dover Castle, as the "Hospital of the Mason Dieu" to accommodate pilgrims coming from the Continent to visit the shrine of Thomas Becket in Canterbury Cathedral. de Burgh gave the manors of River and Kingsdown to the hospital in order to fund it.
 Simon de Wardune also gave some land.

-The original buildings consisted of one large hall with a kitchen and living quarters attached for the Master and Brethren who 'practised hospitality to all strangers'.
+The original buildings consisted of one large hall (later referred to as the Pilgrims' Hall) with a kitchen and living quarters attached for the Master and Brethren who 'practised hospitality to all strangers'.
 The hospital accommodated permanent pensioners and other wounded and poor soldiers, as well as pilgrims.